wagnerberna/wagnerberna/README.md

 ## :vulcan_salute: Hi, I’m Wagner Berna
 - :brazil: I'm from Brazil.
-- :man_student: I graduated in Computer Networks and have a postgraduate degree in Project Management and Network Engineering.
+- :man_student: I graduated in Computer Networks and have a postgraduate degree in Project Management, Network Engineering and Data Science.
-- :man_technologist: I am currently a postgraduate student in Data Science: Business Intelligence, Big Data and Analytics.
+- :man_technologist: I am currently a postgraduate student in Applied Statistics.
 - :ninja: I'm specializing in the area of fullstack development with an emphasis on data analytics with Python.
+- :star: This is my main project: <a href="https://github.com/wagnerberna/django-helpdesk" target="_blank"> Help Desk, Kanban Project and Inventory TI</a>
 - 📫 cabelo29007@gmail.com
 <div>
   <a href="https://www.linkedin.com/in/wagnerberna" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>